vimpunk/cratetorrent/README.md

 where `seed_addr` is the IP and port pair of a seed, `metainfo_path` is the path of the torrent file on the host, and `metainfo_cont_path` is the path of the torrent file mapped into the container.

-## Goals

-1. Perform a single in-memory download of a file with a single peer connection if given the address of a seed and the path to the torrent metainfo.
-No multiple torrents, no seeding, no optimizations, or any other feature you might expect from a full-fledged BitTorrent library.
-2. Extend 1. with actually saving the downloaded file to disk after verification.
-3. Download a directory of files using a single peer connection.
-4. Download a torrent using multiple connections.
-5. Optimize download performance to use self-adjusting optimal request queue sizes and slow start mode for ramping up download throughput.
-6. Seed a torrent.
-7. Optimize disk IO performance by introducing the concept of backpressure between the network IO and disk IO, in both ways (i.e. for both seeds and downloads).

-And more milestones to be added later.
-Eventually, I hope to develop cratetorrent into a full-fledged BitTorrent engine library that can be used as the engine underneath torrent clients, so this means that features supported by popular clients (such as DHT, magnet links, BitTorrent protocol 2, stream encryption, and others) will be supported by cratetorrent too.

 ## Tests